Metadrop/redsys-query-php/README.md

 ## Examples

-### Get single transaction
+### Get single transaction (TransactionMasiva)
 This service allows get the redsys transactions by id.

 Example (also available in examples/get_transaction.php: